ztnel/model.io/docs/source/usage.rst

 Reducing Latency
 ~~~~~~~~~~~~~~~~
-The primary cause of latency is due to long mutex acquisition times.
+The primary cause of latency is long mutex acquisition times.
 Time spent inside critical sections of should be kept to a minimum.
 Avoid long blocking function calls while within a locked state context:

 .. code-block:: python